rfluethi/German-translation-for-Lesson-Introduction-to-WordPress/README.md

 The [Storyboard](docs/storyboard.md) provides a visual representation of the educational video.
 It includes a detailed sequence of scenes and outlines the entire flow of the video.
 It serves as a fundamental guide and starting point for the entire production.

-### Audio Script
+### Text Materials

-The [Audio Script](docs/audioscript.md) contains the complete text of the educational video.
-It includes all spoken passages and the transcript that can be heard in the video.
+The [Text Materials](docs/text-materials.md) file contains the complete transcript of the educational video, including all spoken passages.
+Additionally, it includes other related texts that are part of this project.
+The quiz texts are stored in a separate file, [quiz.md](docs/quiz.md).

 ## Subtitles